Tsubame88/Data-Analyst-in-PowerBI_Inventory/README.md

      Inventory turnover  =  COGS / Avg inventory value
 + ABC analysis

-  ABC analysis is a technique that helps you prioritize inventory management by classifying your items into three categories: A, B, and C. You can do ABC analysis in four steps.
-First, you need information on the revenue of your items; then, you calculate the percentage they represent from the total revenue.
-Once you have the percentages, you must sort the column in descending order to allow the computation of a cumulative increase.
-Finally, you classify the items according to a rule of how much they cover of total revenue.
+  ABC analysis is a technique that helps you prioritize inventory management by classifying your items into three categories: A, B, and C.
+    1. information on the revenue of items
+    2. calculate the percentage they represent from the total revenue
+    3. sort the column in descending order to allow the computation of a cumulative increase
+    4. classify the items according to a rule of how much they cover of total revenue.

     A items will cover up to seventy percent of total revenue, B items will cover the following twenty percent, and C items will represent the remaining percentage.

 1 Handanhal and Misra (2014).
 ABC Analysis for Inventory Management: Bridging the Gap between Research and Classroom.